maximk/jabberling/README.md

 * starts

 ejabberd now starts.
-I am unable to add the first user (admin).
+The admin user is added and admin console is accessible at port 5280.

+* expat

+A c2s listener is configured on c2s.
+An attempt to connect fails because expat driver is not present/known.
+Stuck.